HackerYou/HYFallBootcamp2014/2-JavaScript/01-intro-to-programming.md

 ##Think Like A Computer

-Learning a new programming language is a lot like learning a new spoken language - there are new words and grammar rules to learn, and the best way to learn is by practicing speaking that language.
+As we've already discussed, learning a new programming language is a lot like learning a new spoken language - there are new words and grammar rules to learn, and the best way to learn is by practicing speaking that language.

 It also helps to try and "think like a computer."
 Our spoken language vocabulary is very rich in comparison to most programming language.
 We have to be much more explicit and break down instructions into very small steps when speaking in a limited language.

 **Let's try it together.**

-Imagine an alien - of average human intelligence but only very basic English vocabulary - has landed in the classroom.
+Imagine an alien - of average human intelligence but **only very basic English vocabulary** - has landed in the classroom.
 How would you give this alien instructions for getting to the washrooms?

 Tell them it's "just down the hall"?
 Wait.
 What if they don't know what "hall" means?